JAMelendezD/Circle2Square/README.md

 # Circle2Square

-Interpolation between a circle and a square the single argument represents the radius of the inner circle
+Interpolation between a circle and a square first argument represents the radius of the inner circle, the second argument is for a given value of sigma

 ```
-python gen_mem.py 7
+python gen_mem.py 7 30
 ```

 ## Resampling of curves to keep even density